 Safety measures to help slow the spread of COVID-19 will remain in place at all FirstHealth facilities.
 Visitors will be temperature screened prior to entering a FirstHealth facility, and all visitors are required to wear a face mask throughout their time in the hospital or clinic and when in the presence of hospital staff.

-Visitors should not visit FirstHealth locations if they have one or more of the following symptoms: fever, cough, shortness of breath, or if they have come in contact with a person who has tested positive for COVID-19 in the last 14 days.
+Visitors should not visit FirstHealth locations if they have one or more of the following symptoms: fever, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or if they have come in contact with a person who has tested positive for COVID-19 in the last 14 days.
 If you are experiencing symptoms such as fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills or fatigue, download FirstHealth On the Go to meet with a physician virtually.

 FirstHealth’s updated visitation policy allows the following:

 - Hospital Inpatient, Surgery and ICU patients — One healthy adult support person.
 Patients are encouraged to identify one support person for the duration of their stay.

 - Hospital Outpatient (for example, lab testing, radiology imaging, cardiology testing, clinic appointments at a FirstHealth hospital) — One healthy adult support person.

 - Emergency Department — One healthy adult support person.